-- (e) Ensuring that the company and the external auditor adhere to current regulations on the provision of non-audit services, limits on the concentration of the auditor's business and other requirements concerning auditor independence. - Call any of the Company's employees or managers, and also have them appear without the presence of any other executive. - Analyse and report to the Board of Directors on the economic conditions and the accounting impact and, especially, where applicable on the exchange ratio, in relation to the operations of structural and corporate modifications that, due to their nature or amount, are of special relevance.
+(e) Ensuring that the company and the external auditor adhere to current regulations on the provision of nonaudit services, limits on the concentration of the auditor's business and other requirements concerning auditor independence.
+Call any of the Company's employees or managers, and also have them appear without the presence of any other executive.
+Analyse and report to the Board of Directors on the economic conditions and the accounting impact and, especially, where applicable on the exchange ratio, in relation to the operations of structural and corporate modifications that, due to their nature or amount, are of special relevance.
 Transactions whose net value exceeds the value of 25% of the assets that appear on the last approved balance sheet of the Company will be deemed relevant.

-In addition:

-- (a) Supervision of compliance with the internal codes of conduct. - (b) Overseeing the communication and relations strategy with shareholders and investors, including small and medium-sized shareholders. - (c) The regular evaluation of the adequacy of the company's governance system - (d) Monitoring and assessing the processes of liaising with different stakeholders. - (e) The evaluation of the company's non-financial risks b) Procedures, and organisational and operational rules in accordance with Article 26 of the Regulations of the board

-The Audit Committee shall comprise a minimum of three (3) and a maximum of seven (7) Directors appointed by the Board of Directors from among the non-executive directors, and one of them will be appointed taking into account their knowledge and experience in issues of accountancy, audit or both.
+In addition: (a) Supervision of compliance with the internal codes of conduct. (b)Overseeing the communication and relations strategy with shareholders and investors, including small and medium-sized shareholders. (c) The regular evaluation of the adequacy of the company's governance system (d)Monitoring and assessing the processes of liaising with different stakeholders. (e) The evaluation of the company's non-financial risks b) Procedures, and organisational and operational rules in accordance with Article 26 of the Regulations of the board The Audit Committee shall comprise a minimum of three (3) and a maximum of seven (7) Directors appointed by the Board of Directors from among the non-executive directors, and one of them will be appointed taking into account their knowledge and experience in issues of accountancy, audit or both.
 Its members shall leave their post when they do so in their capacity as Directors or as agreed by the Board of Directors.
+The Board of Directors shall elect the Chairman from amongst the c) Main actions taken during the year 2019.